-The phrase "occupies a position of organizer, or a supervisory position, or any other position of management" means that a person was more than a fellow worker and that such person either organized or directed the activities of five or more other persons, exercising some form of managerial authority over them.
-That person need not be the only organizer or supervisor, and the "five or more persons" may include persons who are indirectly subordinate to him through an intermediary.
+The term "organizer, supervisor, or manager" means that the defendant was more than a fellow worker and that the defendant either organized or directed the activities of five or more other persons, exercising some form of managerial authority over them.
+The defendant need not be the only organizer or supervisor, and the "five or more persons" may include persons who are indirectly subordinate to the defendant through an intermediary.